Vasileios20/AcropolisEstates/TESTING.md

 * [Manual Testing](#manual-testing)
 * [Bugs](#bugs)

+During developement I had enabled the autopep8 extension to format the files on save.
+I also had enabled the flake8 linter and I had no errors or warnings.

 ## Manual Testing

 | # | Endpoint | Method | Expected outcome | Pass/Fail |